 Karen has most recently been the clinical director of a residential substance abuse treatment facility.
 She has worked in multiple settings as a primary therapist and group facilitator, that include; group practice, substance abuse rehabilitation facilities, crisis stabilization units, domestic violence programs, court mandated programs, and public school settings.

 Karen received her Masters Degree from Chapman University and is a member of the National Association of Cognitive Behavioral Therapists, Anxiety and Depression Association of America, the International OCD Foundation, the Association for Contextual Behavioral Science, and California Association of Marriage and Family Therapists.

 Lynn is a Registered Marriage and Family Therapist Intern with over 3 years’ experience working with adults, adolescents, children, couples, and families.
 She currently provides individual DBT psychotherapy, in-between session skills coaching, facilitates DBT skills groups at the center for EBT and is a member of our consult team.
-Lynn has been extensively trained in DBT.
+Lynn has been extensively trained in DBT, and intensively trained through Behavioral Tech for DBT+Prolonged Exposure.
 She appreciates the skills-based approach of DBT and enjoys teaching these skills to clients.
 In addition to DBT, Lynn has used CBT to effect change with clients and has over 10 years’ experience as a Behavioral Therapist.
 Lynn received her Masters Degree in Marriage and Family Therapy from Chapman University and also holds a Masters Degree in Education from Azusa Pacific University.
 Lynn is a member of The American Association of Marriage and Family Therapists, The California Association of Marriage and Family Therapists, and The Association for Play Therapy.

 *Lynn Farrell, Registered Marriage and Family Therapist Intern, IMF79804 is supervised by Tara Myers, MS, LPCC #1082